jsal13/_blog_old/_posts/2022-01-14-arima-how-to-pt-1.md

 ``data_1`` is quite regular: it repeats in a predictable pattern.
 This is **seasonality**: the presence of variations that occur at specific regular intervals.

 ``data_2`` shows something which is similar, but not quite the same: it's rising in a predictable way, but the data is not predictable in the same way as ``data_1``.
-This is a behavior which has similar variations as seasonality, but does _not_ occur at regular intervals.
-The stock market is a good example of this: there are rises and falls, but we cannot predict (in the long term) when either will happen.
+This is a behavior which has similar variations as seasonality, but does _not_ occur at regular intervals &mdash; we call behavior like this a **trend**.
+The a stock's hourly or daily prices are a good example of a timeseries with a trend: there are rises and falls, but we cannot predict (in the long term) when either will happen.

 ``data_3`` shows neither pattern: we see neither trends nor seasonality.
 We will call such a timeseries **stationary**: it shows neither seasonality nor trends.
 Think of white-noise here.

 Take a look at [the plot in this chapter](https://otexts.com/fpp3/stationarity.html) and try to guess which are seasonal, which have trends, and which are stationary.
 The answers are below the figures.
-It's tricky sometimes!
+It's tricky!

 ## How to Make a Timeseries Stationary

 There are some cool things we can do if we know that a timeseries is stationary.
 We'll see this in a little bit but, for a second, let's talk about one of the most popular ways to make a (general) timeseries stationary.

 Suppose we have some point ``y_t`` in our timeseries, and we look at `y_t+1`.
 What could happen?
 The value could have gone up, gone down, or stayed the same.
 This feels like a pretty benign observation, but it turns out that it's quite useful to have a feature like this.
-We call this ``1-diff``-ing, taking the difference between successive points to see an approximate "rate-of-change" in our graph.
-Let's look at our plots from above with this 1-diff.
+We call this ``1-diff``-ing, taking the difference between successive points to see a rate-of-change in our timeseries.
+Let's look at our plots from above with 1-diff applied.